subhashishd/trend-spotter/EMAIL_AGENT_IMPLEMENTATION_SUMMARY.md

 ✅ SENDER_APP_PASSWORD: **************** (hidden)

 📧 Testing email agent...
-📧 Preparing to send email to tinks70@gmail.com...
+📧 Preparing to send email to <your email address>...
 📤 Connecting to SMTP server smtp.gmail.com:587...
-📤 Email agent response: ✅ Email successfully sent to tinks70@gmail.com at 2024-12-17 10:30:45 UTC
+📤 Email agent response: ✅ Email successfully sent to <your email address> at 2024-12-17 10:30:45 UTC

 ✅ All email tests passed!
-📧 Check tinks70@gmail.com for the test email.
+📧 Check <your email address> for the test email.
 ```

 ### Step 3: Test Full Workflow